shaypal5/speks/README.rst

 Licensing
 =========

-Most for the code was released by `JT Wolohan`_ under the `MPL 2.0 license <https://www.mozilla.org/en-US/MPL/2.0/>`_, and thus I'm releasing my additions under the same license.
+Most of the code was released by `JT Wolohan`_ under the `MPL 2.0 license <https://www.mozilla.org/en-US/MPL/2.0/>`_, and thus I'm releasing my additions under the same license.
 However, the tokenization code - although slightly adapted - was originally written by `Christopher Potts`_ and released under the `CC BY-NC-SA 3.0 license <https://creativecommons.org/licenses/by-nc-sa/3.0/>`_, and thus remains released under this license.

 Contributing